 If “Jewish ethics” is a relatively new and separate discourse formation in Jewish intellectual history, we might want to locate its inception in the 1970s.
 I have already suggested that Modern Jewish Ethics: Theory and Practice, edited by Marvin Fox, was a significant launch point into that construct.
 Here’s one more reason for that assessment that might have gone heretofore unnoticed.
 It is of considerable interest to note the critical centrality of the role played “the Arab” as a paramount figure in the discourse as it took shape within only a few years in the wake of the 1967 Six Day War.
 That is the takeaway from the inclusion by Fox of contributions by Ernst Simon, Meir Pa’il, and Zvi Yaron in the volume.
 Presented in 1971 and 1972, these papers are already reflecting on the morality and politics of Zionism, state power, the religion of Judaism, ethics and halakhah, and the occupation of the West Bank and Gaza.

 Yaron taught at the School for Overseas Students at the Hebrew University and was also director of Information Services at the Jewish Agency.
 His essay, “Religion and Morality in Israel and in the Dispersion,” begins with what a critical reader might suspect is a naïve notion concerning the interrelation between religion and ethics before going on to criticize the Jewish religious establishment in Israel.
 He notes that in Israel, even ordinary social problems such as those that concern internal affairs, foreign policy, social and economic policy, education, culture, labor, equality, etc. are now “Jewish” problems.
-Yaron argues that the religious establishment was disinterested in moral questions not touched upon in the traditional sources, and had “nothing to say on the acute moral problem of Israel’s rule of the Arab population om the Shechem, Hebron, and Gaza regions” (pp.237, 239).
-Yaron’s comments reflect the period right before Gush Emunim and the settlement enterprise began its gradual takeover of the religious Zionism and the long since deceased National Religious Party.
+Yaron argues that the religious establishment was disinterested in moral questions not touched upon in the traditional sources, and had “nothing to say on the acute moral problem of Israel’s rule of the Arab population in the Shechem, Hebron, and Gaza regions” (pp.237, 239).
+Yaron’s comments reflect the period right before Gush Emunim and the settlement enterprise began its gradual takeover of religious Zionism and the long since deceased National Religious Party.
 Yaron notes, however, with alarm the “moral torpidity on issues affecting live human beings,” the fear of the new and the ideology of suspicion, the divorce between religion and ethics.
 He goes on to say that there are “frequent religious pronouncements on the question of the territories, but hardly a meaningful word about the people involved –apart from repeating a few biblical phrases.” (pp.239-41).

 What Meir Pa’il identifies as the hardening of attitudes among Palestinian Jews in the Zionist Yishuv and then among Israeli Jews, starting already in the 1930s, has been explored with more precision by historian Anita Shapira in Land and Power.
 The thesis is traced out here in rough outline.
 Pa’il was a member of Knesset with the leftwing Zionist Moked and then Sheli lists after a long service in the military going back to his service in the pre-state Haganah and Palmach.
 In “The Dynamics of Power: Morality in Armed Conflict After the Six Day War,” he considers the then regnant “purity of arms” ethos in the Israeli military and its erosion in face of inter-ethnic hatred.
 Anticipating by more than a decade David Grossman in The Yellow Wind, Pa’il’s contention is that “the appearance of hate –on the part of both Jews and Arabs—lies in the relationships developing between Israel’s armed forces and the Arabs citizen of the occupied areas” (p.209).
 The reference to “the occupation” is early, deliberate, and pointed.
 Pa’il notes in particular that “Deviation toward a national-racist direction is more common, because it offers an ideological justification for simple, quick and violent solutions on the technocratic level,” expressed in the “increasing conviction that the Arabs are inferior” (p.215).
 Pa’il writes about the demolition of homes of terrorists’ families, the removal of villagers and Bedouin from land, all carried out by a state governed by “Machiavellian interests.”